Macrometacorp/docs/docs/graphs/getting-started.md

 ## Query your Graph

-Storing (and retrieving) a graph is one thing, but the actual problems only begin when we want to query information about a graph.
+Storing (and retrieving) a graph is one thing, but the actual problems only begin when you want to query information about a graph.

 Finding the neighbours of a `vertex` is one crucial question one might have about a graph (or relation, which is the same thing).
-However, when we deal with graphs (or relations) in practice, we usually have a lot more questions, here we just mention a few that come to mind:
+However, when you deal with graphs (or relations) in practice, you usually have a lot more questions, here are a few that come to mind:

 1. Find all neighbours of a `vertex` only using `edges` with a given `property` or `label`.
 2. Find all neighbours of a `vertex` with a given `property` or `label`.